gcobb321/icloud3_v3_docs/docs/chapters/2_event-log.md

 #### Add the Event Log to an existing dashboard layout

-The following yaml will create the Event Log custom card on the dashboard card you added at another time all of the other statements.
+Follow these steps to add the Event Log custom card to an already existing dashboard card:

 - **GUI Entry Method**